gcgarner/IOTstack/README.md

 ```
 Due to some script restraints this project needs to ve stored in ~/IOTstack

-To enter the direcory run:
+To enter the directory run:
 ```
-cd IOTstack
+cd ~/IOTstack
 ```
 # The Menu
 I've added a menu to make things easier.
 It is good however to familiarise yourself with how things are installed.